ant-media/ant-media-documentation/docs/guides/publish-live-stream/multitrack-publish-and-play-with-ams.md

 WebRTC multitrack lets us stream multiple audio/video tracks through a single WebRTC connection.
 In order to use Multitrack feature, the SDP semantic should be set as **Unified Plan** which is also set by default in AMS v2.4.3 and above.

 With multitrack streams, you can play different groups of streams with a single broadcast ID.
-Then, you can start playing those groups of streams with one play request and most importantly through a single WebRTC connection and this decreases resource usage as well.
+Then, you can start playing those groups of streams with one play request and, most importantly through a single WebRTC connection and this decreases resource usage as well.

 ### Terminologies related to multitrack